luckwsm/demo-integration-server/README.md

 ## Try It

+You are free to experiment with the Lyric Demo server, [deployed here](https://lyric-demo-server.herokuapp.com).
+In fact, the Demo Apps are preconfigured to work with this server.
+They also allow you to change vendorID and API credentials under Advance Settings.
+However, if want to experiment with your own server, you can use this Heroku button to deploy your own instance.

     The Demo Integration Server is deployed at https://lyric-demo-server.herokuapp.com and the url to request an advance is https://lyric-demo-server.herokuapp.com/clients/:clientId/advance_client and
     https://lyric-demo-server.herokuapp.com/clients/:clientId/advance_server.